 - The Authority's certification programme includes a combined Information Security/Data Protection course.
 This ensures that staff undertake refresher training every two years.
 All associated data protection policies have been embedded throughout the Authority and provision of advice and security incidents both involving personal data and IT are logged.
 The Authority received substantial reassurance from the GDPR Internal Audit report in January 2021 and ensuring the clear desk policy is maintained is a priority as staff have returned and office space is now at a premium.
-Work is still continuing with the information asset register and the application of retention policies.
-Following the pandemic, it is expected that consolidation work will continue into 2024, when we should be able to provide a good baseline for reporting and demonstrating the effectiveness of the applied retention in policies. - The Authority has a duty to keep its constitutional documents up to date.
+Work is still continuing with the information asset register and the application of retention policies. - The Authority has a duty to keep its constitutional documents up to date.
 The Authority's Standing Orders and supporting documents are regularly reviewed and where appropriate updated to reflect organisational needs, best practice and changes to legislation.
-Standing Orders are currently being reviewed by the Governance Review Working Group. - Received a positive unqualified opinion on the statement of accounts and a satisfactory conclusion on value for money from our External Auditors. - Agreed the Internal Audit Plan for 2023/24 to include reports on Planning Enforcement, Performance Management, Project Management, Vehicles, Appraisals follow up, Creditors, Main Accounting and Management (including follow up). - Responded to three internal audit reports on Project Management, Performance Management and Planning Enforcement.
-Project Management was given a Substantial level of assurance with one priority 3 action reported.
-Performance Management was given a Substantial level of assurance with no priority actions.
-Planning Enforcement was given reasonable assurance with two priority 2 actions and one priority 3 action.
-Management have responded to all priority actions. - The 2023/24 annual assurance report from the Internal Auditor is not expected until June 2024. - It has previously been decided that, in reviewing our performance against our Code of Corporate Governance, any area where the Authority has received a limited level (or no level) of assurance from the Internal Auditors will be identified in our Annual Governance Statement as an issue affecting effectiveness.
-During 2023/24 none of the Internal Audit reports fell into this category. - Responded to complaints investigated by the Local Government Ombudsman & Social Care Ombudsman (LGSCO) reporting six monthly to Members.
-For 2023/24 two decisions have been received; the Ombudsman declined to investigate both complaints as one did not fall within its remit and one was closed after initial enquiries with no further action. - The Authority's arrangements for handling Member Code of Conduct complaints are in place and published.
-One complaint was received towards the end of 2023/24 and is being dealt with in accordance with the agreed process. - The 2018/19 AGS acknowledged that uncertainty around the funding settlement from Defra following the end of the four-year settlement.
-Through the auspices of National Parks England, we have worked collectively across the National Parks network to inform Government and Defra of the importance of certainty and a strong settlement.
-This informing work continues.
-Government Departments were given a single year settlement in the Spending Review of November 2020. - The NPG grant is static for 24/25 at £6,698,847, however it has been confirmed we will receive a supplementary grant of £500K to be split equally between capital and revenue expenditure.
-We received the Biodiversity Net Gain grant again for £27K.
-We also received an additional capital grant of £523,500 for the purchase of land at Boarsgrove and additional funding from FiPL of £614K.
+Standing Orders are currently being reviewed by the Governance Review Working Group. - Standing Orders relating to Contracts were updated in February 2025 to reflect changes to procurement legislation. - Received a positive unqualified opinion on the statement of accounts and a satisfactory conclusion on value for money from our External Auditors. - Agreed the Internal Audit Plan for 2024/25 to include reports on budget setting, monitoring and reporting, rent reviews, leases and concessions, Moors for the Future, Income, Reserves, Volunteering and Management. - Responded to three internal audit reports from 2023/24 on Vehicles (reasonable assurance), Creditors (substantial assurance), Main Accounting (reasonable assurance) and three internal audit reports for 2024/25 on Budget Setting, Monitoring and Reporting (reasonable assurance), Rent Reviews, Leases and Concessions (reasonable assurance) and Moors for the Future (substantial assurance).
+Management have responded to the following priority actions: Vehicles 2 Moderate, Main Accounting 1 Moderate, Budget Setting, Monitoring and Reporting 4 Moderate, Rent Reviews, Leases and Concessions 2 Significant and 1 Moderate. - The 2023/24 annual assurance report from the Internal Auditor was received by the Authority in July 2024 and gave an overall opinion on the framework of governance, risk management and control operating in the Authority that it provides Substantial Assurance.
+No reliance was placed on the work of other assurance bodies in reaching that opinion.
+The report also stated there were no significant control weaknesses which, in the opinion of the Head of Internal Audit, needed to be considered for inclusion in the Annual Governance Statement.
+The Internal Audit annual report for 2024/25 is not expected to be received until July 2025. - It has previously been decided that, in reviewing our performance against our Code of Corporate Governance, any area where the Authority has received a limited level (or no level) of assurance from the Internal Auditors will be identified in our Annual Governance Statement as an issue affecting effectiveness.
+During 2023/24 none of the Internal Audit reports fell into this category. - Responded to complaints investigated by the Local Government Ombudsman & Social Care Ombudsman (LGSCO) now reporting annually to Members.
+For 2024/25 one decision has been received; the Ombudsman declined to investigate as the Complainant had used their right to appeal to the Planning Inspectorate and had not suffered any significant injustice with regard to the remaining issues raised. - The Authority's arrangements for handling Member Code of Conduct complaints are in place and published.
+Two complaints were received during 2024/25 which were subsequently withdrawn.